keystone-enclave/keystone-enclave.github.io/_faqs/05-citation.md

 ---
-title: How can I cite Keystone Enclave?
+title: How do I cite the project?
 categories: [presale]
 ---